 In this tutorial, we’ll cover a few of the most popular Performance Testing tools available to web developers- as well as share a few useful resources for further study.

 GTMetrix is one of the most popular performance testing tools available on the internet.
-This free tool provides insight into your website’s overall performance via the PageSpeed and YSlow frameworks (though they are upgrading this as of October 2020 to the Lighthouse API).
+This free tool provides insight into your website’s overall performance, and as of October 2020, now uses the Google Lighthouse framework.

 ToolKit currently uses GTMetrix as our performance scanner of choice because it allows our users to not only perform scans and export PDF reports, but also allows our users to track historical site performance.